obophenotype/uberon-phenoscape-ext/README.txt

 list.

 Save and commit regularly.
 Always describe the changes you have made at a high level in the commit messages.
+It is a good idea to type "svn diff" before committing, although the output can be hard to decipher.

+**Important: make sure you save in functional syntax, using the same prefixes as in the source file.
+This should be automatic.

+E.g.

+  # [save in Protege]
+  svn diff phenoscape-ext.owl
+  svn commit -m "polished up skull" phenoscape-ext.owl svn update

 It is a good idea to svn update immediately after an svn commit.
 If there are changes, Protege will ask you to reload.

 After an svn commit, Jenkins will check your changes to make sure they conform to guidelines and do not introduce any inconsistencies - an